Captain D's: History

 Throughout the 1970s, the company grew rapidly and added special programs like the Kids' Birthday Club and children's comic books.
 During the 1980s and 1990s, the company's logo and building design evolved.

 On September 13, 2010, Phil Greifeld was appointed CEO of Captain D's.

 Throughout 2016, Captain D's experienced a surge of franchise and corporate development, with 13 new locations opened, along with numerous development agreements signed to open additional restaurants.
-This ongoing growth expanded the brand's presence, including in Alabama, Arkansas, Florida, Georgia, Illinois, Kentucky, Louisiana, North Carolina, South Carolina, Tennessee, Texas, and Virginia.
+This ongoing growth expanded the brand's presence, including in Alabama, Arkansas, Florida, Georgia, Illinois, Kentucky, Louisiana, North Carolina, South Carolina, Michigan, Tennessee, Texas, and Virginia.